sabonn/REST-API/README.md

 2. **Customizing Seeding Data:**

     The seeding script is designed to generate random data.
-You can adjust the settings in the seeding script if needed.
+You can adjust the settings in the seeding script if needed either in the script it self or in the `.env` file.

 ---